Slave Island: History

 The name "Slave Island" was coined during the period of British colonial rule and was a reference to the usage of the island under Portuguese rule as a holding area for African slaves, most of them from the Swahili coast and Portuguese East Africa.
 Many of these slaves later returned to Africa.
 However, a small group of African descendants remain scattered throughout Sri Lanka and are collectively known as Sri Lankan Kaffirs.

-In 2023, the Sri Lankan Prime Minister issued instructions to discontinue the use of exonym "Slave Island" in favour of "Kompanna Veediya”.
+In 2023, the Sri Lankan Prime Minister issued instructions to discontinue the use of exonym "Slave Island" in favour of "Kompagngna Veediya” in all three official languages.

 Demographic

-Slave Island is a multicultural area known for its mix of Malay, Sinhalese and Tamil cultures and is a traditional Malay cultural district in Colombo.
-The larger ethnic communities in Slave Island are the Sri Lankan Malays, Sri Lankan Muslims and Sinhalese.
+Kompagngna Veediya is a multicultural area known today for its mix of Malay, Sinhalese and Tamil cultures and is a traditional Malay cultural district in Colombo.
+The larger ethnic communities in Company Roads are the Sri Lankan Malays, Sri Lankan Muslims and Sinhalese.
 There are also various minorities, such as Burghers and others.
 Religions include Islam, Buddhism, Hinduism, Christianity and various other religions and beliefs.

+Since colonisation, the neighbourhood was viewed as a distinctly Malay neighbourhood but it has traditionally been multi-ethnic and was home to multiple Asian communities during colonial rule, including Bengalis, Afghans, Marwaris, Burmese and Chinese in addition to Malays.

 Infrastructure

-Slave Island is served by the Slave Island Railway Station.
+Kompagngna Veediya is served by the Company Roads Railway Station.
 Built with Victorian-era architectural embellishments, the station carries significant architectural and historic value.
 The building features stylish arches, intricate woodwork and metal installations, which emphasise Victorian-era styles.

 Demolitions

-Many historic buildings in the Slave Island were either demolished or are awaiting to be demolished due to recent high rise development.
+Many historic buildings in the Kompagngna Veediya area were either demolished or are awaiting to be demolished due to recent high rise development.
 Despite the architectural and historic value most buildings are not properly maintained and as a result most have become run down.
 The shophouse-style buildings in Justice Akbar Mawatha which are to be demolished is said to be the place where D.R.
 Wijewardene, D.S.
 Senanayake and Oliver Goonetilleke met to discuss the constitutional reforms that led to Sri Lanka's independence in 1948.